bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L70-L80)]

-All of these examples do the same thing, here is what is going on:
+These examples do the same thing, here is what is going on:

 1. The first example uses the `ChildContent` factory method in <xref:Bunit.ComponentParameterFactory>, to pass a HTML markup string as the input to the `ChildContent` parameter.
 2. The second example uses the <xref:Bunit.ComponentParameterBuilder`1>'s `AddChildContent` method to pass a HTML markup string as the input to the `ChildContent` parameter.